 Figure 7.
 GWA analysis of domestication sensitivity in B. cinerea.

 Domestication sensitivity of each isolate was estimated as the difference between the average virulence on the wild and domesticated tomato germplasm.
-This was then utilized for GWA mapping by bigRR.
+This value was then utilized for GWA mapping by bigRR.

 a) The top 1000 SNPs that significantly affect lesion size across domesticated tomato, wild tomato or domestication sensitivity are shown.
 Significance is called as crossing the 99% permutation threshold.